NatalieKilhamn/3d6constitution/docs/corpus/14_equipment_encumbrance.md

 Maastricht '18 used the LotFP price lists.
 </details><br/>

-14.15 The general classes of armour are leather/hide (0 stones, AC 22, 25sp), half-chain (1 stone, 24 AC, 50sp), full chain (2 stone, 26 AC, 100sp), half-plate (3 stone, 28 AC, 500sp) and full plate (4 stone, 30 AC, 1000sp).
+14.15 The general classes of armour are leather/hide (0 stones, AC 22, 25sp), half-chain (1 stone, 24 AC, 50sp), half-plate (2 stone, 26 AC, 100sp), full chain (3 stone, 28 AC, 500sp),  and full plate (4 stone, 30 AC, 1000sp).
 <details><summary markdown="span">Click for history and notes</summary>

 Prices are based on those from _[Lamentations of the Flame Princess](https://paulgorman.org/roleplaying/dnd/misc/LotFP_Rules_and_Magic_Free_Version_without_Art.pdf)_.
 In Maastricht '18 some players remarked that while chainmail is effectively carried on one's shoulders, plate mail is strapped on in a way that distributes the load, and so we switched the encumbrance values around.
-This meant half-plate was more expensive than full chainmail but it was both lighter _and_ gave better AC.

-Dungeon Crawl '22 started using the original values, where each type of armour is heavier, more expensive, and gives better AC than the previous one.
-Expect the discussion to be brought up again if and when the campaign transitions to include more logistics and paying for equipment.
+Dungeon Crawl '22 started using the original values, where the progression goes half-chain, half-plate, full chain, full plate.
 </details><br/>